vickyjen/DH110-22F-Vicky/ASSIGNMENT02/README.md

 - Locate the most recent active campaign in California
 - Signup to become an Ocean Friendly Restaurants member
-- Find an upcoming event to participate in the Los Angeles area to support ocean conservation and protection
+- Find an upcoming beach cleanup to participate in the Los Angeles area to support ocean conservation and protection

 ### Methodology